 THE TASTES OF TAIWAN

 The inspiration for Bian Dang came from the home cooking of Tristan’s wife, who is originally Taiwanese.
-Tristan wanted to create a concept that would do justice to the delicious food his wife’s family knew and loved, so he consulted his mother-in-law about popular Taiwanese street food, especially the classic bian dang (Mandarin for ‘rice boxes’), still sold today at many train stations in Taiwan as a grab-and-go meal for travellers.
+Tristan wanted to create a concept that would do justice to the delicious food his wife’s family knew and loved, so he consulted his mother-in-law about popular Taiwanese street food, especially the classic bian dang (Mandarin for ‘rice boxes’), still sold today at many train stations in Taiwan as a ‘grab and go’ meal for travellers.

 CHEF TRISTAN LEE SON

-Chef Tristan Lee Son started out running his own restaurant in London’s West Hampstead neighbourhood, before honing his chef skills working under Michelin starred chef Jason Atherton.
+Chef Tristan Lee Son started out running his own restaurant in London’s West Hampstead neighbourhood, before honing his culinary skills working under Michelin starred chef Jason Atherton.
 He’s a specialist in Asian cooking and is especially interested in what the future of food will look like, making him a perfect chef-partner for Taster.

 ‘The night markets of Taipei are home to the world’s best street food.’